fortio/fortio/README.md

 | `-labels "l1 l2 ..."` |  Additional config data/labels to add to the resulting JSON, defaults to target URL and hostname|

-Full list of command line flags:
+Full list of command line flags (`fortio help`):
 <details>
 <!-- use release/updateFlags.sh to update this section -->
 <pre>
-Φορτίο 1.0.0 usage:
+Φορτίο 1.0.1 usage:
 	fortio command [flags] target
 where command is one of: load (load testing), server (starts grpc ping and http echo/ui/redirect/proxy servers), grpcping (grpc client), report (report only UI